r3c/cottle/docs/page/02-language.rst

 Cottle supports immutable values which can either be declared as constants in templates or set in contexts you pass when rendering a document.
 Values have a type which can be one of the following:

 -  Boolean (value is either true or false),
--  Number (equivalent to .NET's decimal),
+-  Number (equivalent to .NET's double),
 -  String (sequence of character),
 -  Map (associative key/value container),
 -  Void (value is undefined ; any undeclared variable has void type).